Wen Guohui

-Wen Guohui (温国辉 (Wēn Guóhuī); born September 1963) is a Chinese politician and the current mayor of Guangzhou, Guangzhou Province.
+Wen Guohui (温国辉 (Wēn Guóhuī); born September 1963) is a Chinese politician who was the mayor of Guangzhou from 2016 to 2021.

+Biography

 Wen was born in Jiexi County, Guangdong.
 He joined the Chinese Communist Party in 1984 and entered South China University of Technology in 1987.
 In 2001 he served as deputy director of Economic and Trading Committee of Guangdong and director of the State Assets Committee of Guangdong in 2009.
 Wen was elected the CCP Secretary of Shanwei and Chairman of the Standing Committee of the Shanwei People's Congress.
 In 2015 he became the Vice-Governor of Guangdong.
 On 26 January 2016, Wen Guohui was elected the Mayor of Guangzhou.